Definition of Stroke and TIA

 ### Investigations

-- **Neuroimaging**: Computed tomography (CT) scan of the head is the initial imaging modality of choice, as it can quickly detect the presence and location of the hemorrhage.
+Prompt diagnosis is crucial for the management of brain hemorrhage.
+The following investigations are typically performed:- **Neuroimaging**: Computed tomography (CT) scan of the head is the initial imaging modality of choice, as it can quickly detect the presence and location of the hemorrhage.

 - **Magnetic resonance imaging (MRI)**: MRI may be used for further characterization of the hemorrhage and to detect any underlying vascular abnormalities.